niteshj11/azure-app-service-ai-scenarios-integrated-sample/README.md

 ## 💡 Usage Examples

+*[Screenshot placeholder: Add application screenshot showing the main interface]*

+**Getting Started**: Click the floating 🤖 AI chat button (bottom-right corner) to open the AI chat interface, then try these examples:

 **🤖 Conversational AI**:
 - **Test Message**: "Who are you and what can you help with?"
 - **Expected Response**: AI identifies as TechMart Enterprise AI Assistant, explains customer service and business intelligence capabilities